Want to Start a Gym? The 10 Steps You MUST Take

 - SWOT (Strengths, Weaknesses, Opportunities, and Threats) analysis and risk

-If you are starting a franchise, you can include the franchisor’s proven financial track record and leadership experience in your business plan.
+If you are starting a franchise, you can include the franchisor’s financial track record and leadership experience in your business plan.
 Many franchisors will provide guidance with your business plan creation.

 Funding sources for business startups and franchises alike include SBA loans, loans from friends and family, home equity financing, and 401(k) business financing.
 You’ll want to get with an accountant to determine the best course of action for your business.